altescy/minato/README.md

 Minato is a Python library that provides a unified and simple interface to work with local and remote files, as well as compressed and archived files.
-With Minato, you can seamlessly read and write files from various sources like local filesystem, HTTP(S), Amazon S3, and Google Cloud Storage.
+With Minato, you can seamlessly read and write files from various sources like local filesystem, HTTP(S), Amazon S3, Google Cloud Storage, and Hugging Fase Hub.
 It also supports reading and writing compressed files such as gzip, bz2, and lzma, as well as directly accessing files inside archives like zip and tar.

 One of Minato's key features is its built-in caching mechanism, which allows you to cache remote files locally, and manage the cache with a provided CLI.